Davy Crockett timeline from 1786 to 1836 and beyond

 Among the soldiers in Arredondo’s army is Santa Anna, the future president of Mexico.

-David Crockett experiences his first large scale engagement with the Red Stick Indians at the battle of Talluwshatchee.
+Davy Crockett experiences his first large scale engagement with the Red Stick Indians at the battle of Talluwshatchee.

 Here a combined force of Tennessee Militia and Cherokee Indians surround a vulnerable Creek village.
 The enemy is caught entirely off guard.